KjetilRoed/rtfm/_manual/product.md

 toc_icon: list-ol
 ---
 ## Goal
-The goal of the Product process is to ...
+The goal of the Product process is to ... <i class="fas fa-camera-retro">

 ## SIPOC
 ### Supplier